jorditer/3-testing-Nivell3ok/README.md

 * Regex and String Manipulation: In exercises involving durations, regular expressions and string methods are used to convert time formats (e.g., hours and minutes) into a uniform numerical value.

-* These functions provide a foundational approach to working with arrays and objects in JavaScript, emphasizing key data transformation techniques essential for solving real-world problems.
+* These functions provide a foundational approach to working with arrays and objects in JavaScript.
+Even if the data is hard-coded, which is not realistic, the skills developed in these exercises are essential for solving real-world problems.